Donning and Doffing PPE: Importance of Following the Correct Procedure

 Once a decision has been taken on the type of hazard exposure, then review the body part that needs protection.
 How will this hazard affect the worker, and what kind of PPE will protect him or her?
 Is it for respiratory protection, eye and face protection, ear protection, hand protection, or does the worker need full-body protection?

 Therefore, when considered collectively, the range of PPE used to protect workers today is extensive.
 For example, while we may in all innocence believe a facemask means a surgical mask, a cloth mask, or the N95 mask (a respirator), there are so many other types that it can boggle the mind.
 The extensive mix of respiratory protection is breathtaking, mainly as different types are used for different jobs and hazards.
-And with the range and kind of respirators available and recommended for use by OSHA and NIOSH, one must be trained in the art of selecting the right respiratory PPE for the job in hand.
+And with the range and kind of respirators available and recommended for use by OSHA and NIOSH, one must be trained in the art of selecting the right respiratory PPE for the job at hand.
 The same applies to HAZMAT suits used when people work in operations that expose them to hazardous materials.
 Read our blog article titled HAZMAT Suits – Levels of Protection for a better understanding of the type of HAZMAT suit required to be donned by an employee depending on the protection level as defined by the EPA depending on the job task undertaken.

 Training to Understand the Requirements and Use of Different Types of PPE

 The diversity and extent of PPE required for different hazards, industries, human body parts, and job tasks make it necessary for employees to receive adequate training.
 OSHA recommends employees receive this training as a combination of classroom training, online training, and field training.
-The HAZWOPER-OSHA LLC online training courses offer basic to detailed guidance on PPE usage and requirements in all courses aimed at worker safety.
+All our online training courses offer basic to detailed guidance on PPE usage and requirements aimed at worker safety.
 Training programs for workers involved in Hazardous Waste Operations and Emergency Response (HAZWOPER), TSDF operations, and RCRA hazardous waste generator operations include separate lessons on PPE requirements, usage, as well as doffing and donning PPE.
 Our online courses offering awareness training when handling hazardous materials such as bloodborne pathogens, asbestos, and hydrogen sulfide provide limited guidance on the PPE required for safely working with such contagious materials and chemical compounds.
 The online training programs aimed at educating employees on safe working procedures when working at heights, on scaffolding, and in excavation, trenching, and shoring operations also provide details on the distinct PPE requirements for these various fields of work.

 Donning and Doffing PPE